 Babies can get gastroesophageal reflux disease in the first place due to the immaturity of the muscle that prevents the stomach's contents from going up into the esophagus.
 The muscle relaxes when it should be tightly closed, causing heartburn and vomiting.
 A hiatal hernia, when the stomach pushes up into the chest cavity, can also cause reflux.
 Babies are more susceptible to reflux because they consume a liquid diet.

 An allergy to cow's milk has also been linked to Sandifer's syndrome.
 Infants are exposed to cow's milk through breast milk and formula.
+(Milk protein allergy is also a differential diagnosis.)
 For infants who don't respond to normal treatment, a hypoallergenic formula might be the answer.

 Infants make up the majority of people affected by Sandifer syndrome.
 Most infants, after being treated for gastroesophageal reflux disease, no longer experience symptoms.